A Warning from a Raleigh Personal Injury Lawyer to Teen Drivers: Texting Can Wait

 The North Carolina State Highway Patrol has taken its campaign, ‘W8 2 TXT’, to high schools.
 Here young and future drivers can listen to the stories of survivors and victims.
 Instructors also go on test drives with students during these talks to demonstrate how not paying attention to the road, even for just a few seconds, can be dangerous.
 Moreover, law firms like Kurtz & Blum, PLLC that provide their services to auto accident victims encourage teenagers to put down their phones while driving, and concentrate, instead, on the road to avoid the deadly consequences of distracted driving.

 Being involved in an auto accident is an extremely difficult and stressful situation, more so for young drivers.
 In cases wherein you believe that the other party is at fault, it is necessary to ask for rightful compensation.
-In such cases, hiring a personal injury lawyer in Raleigh NC is advisable.
+In such cases, hiring a car accident lawyer in Raleigh NC is advisable.

 Teenagers aren’t the only ones that have to be more responsible drivers.
 Recent studies have also shown that adults, parents in particular, engage in distracted driving frequently, whether or not it involves texting.
 Changing the radio station, fiddling with the GPS, and attending to kids in the backseat are all distractions that can cause accidents as well.